meh/dux/README.md

 To select a mode you can either pass a `--mode <mode>` when starting the adaptive brightness, or call `dux mode <mode>` after it's been started.

+There's support for multiple profiles, to select a profile just pass `--profile
+<name>` when starting the adaptive brightness, or call `dux profile <name>`;
+profiles are useful for example to have different settings during the night and during the day, or when you're inside or outside.

 To configure the brightness levels for the various modes all you have to do is change the backlight from dux itself like you would with `xbacklight` and the change will be saved.
 If you don't want to do that you can call `dux sync`